lyeoni/nlp-tutorial/README.md

 - [Neural Machine Translation](https://github.com/lyeoni/nlp-tutorial/tree/master/neural-machine-translation): This repo provides a simple PyTorch implementation of Neural Machine Translation, along with an intrinsic/extrinsic comparison of various sequence-to-sequence (seq2seq) models in translation.
 <br>**_Keyword_:** sequence to seqeunce network(seq2seq), Attention, Auto-regressive, Teacher-forcing

-- [News Category Classification (English NLP)](https://github.com/lyeoni/nlp-tutorial/tree/master/news-category-classifcation): This repo contains a simple source code for text-classification based on TextCNN.
-Corpus is **Huffpost** news category dataset in English.
+- [News Category Classification](https://github.com/lyeoni/nlp-tutorial/tree/master/news-category-classifcation): This repo contains a simple source code for text-classification based on TextCNN.
+Corpus is _Huffpost_ news category dataset in English.
 Most open sources are a bit difficult to study & make text-classification model for beginners.
 So, I hope that this repo can be a good solution for people who want to have their own text-classification model.
 <br>**_Keyword_:** TextCNN, Category classification

 - [Movie Rating Classification (Korean NLP)](https://github.com/lyeoni/nlp-tutorial/tree/master/movie-rating-classification): This repo contains a simple source code for text-classification based on TextCNN.
-Corpus is **movie review** dataset in the Korean language.
+Corpus is _movie review_ dataset in the Korean language.
 Most open sources are a bit difficult to study & make text-classification model for beginners.
 So, I hope that this repo can be a good solution for people who want to have their own text-classification model.
 <br>**_Keyword_:** TextCNN, Sentiment analysis

+- [Question Matching](https://github.com/lyeoni/nlp-tutorial/tree/master/question-matching): This repo provides a simple PyTorch implementation of Question matching.
+Here we use the corpus from _Stack Exchange_ in English to build embeddings for entire questions.
+Using those embeddings, we find similar questions for a given question, and show the corresponding answers to those I found.
+<br>**_Keyword_:** TF-IDF, Question matching

 - [Question Answering for SQuAD](https://github.com/lyeoni/nlp-tutorial/tree/master/question-answering-SQuAD) (working)